 EXTRA: in the following still life only the outlines are drawn.
 First draw the still life as lightly as possible.
 Then draw the shadows that arise when the (side) light comes from the left.
 Draw the shadows on the objects as well as the drop shadows.
 You will find an elaboration in Chapter 4.

-NB: you can download and print out every chapter or just an image from basic pencil and therefore also this still life.
+NB: you can download and print out every image from basic pencil and therefore also this still life.
 You then only have to draw the shadows.